MaverickMartyn/minecraft-web-api/README and Guidelines for Developers.md

 Do's:

-  * Always write a commitment description, when editing, removing or oploadinf something.
+  * Always write a commitment description, when editing, removing or oploading something.

   * Always use the standard versioning system.

-  *
+  * Always make sure your code is tested, secure, and without errors.

 Don'ts: